ProtoManGG/Audly/README.md

 - What is outer layer aka presentation of my application ?
   - Its is very simple and several constraints have been mentioned at the top most level
   - Will try to add screenshots of relevance whenever possible

+## Plan of Action

+Let's try to follow Reso Coder's DDD Pattern and start with the AudioBook Entity We'll also try to have 100% code coverage with tests and try Golden tests and Responsive UI in future But one step at a time is the key.